marduk191/conky/README.md

 - more adjustments may be necessary based on your system.

 ## Dependencies
--Conky with nvidia plugin.
+- Conky with nvidia plugin.
--ruby for weather underground.
+- ruby for weather underground.
--perl for gmail.
+- perl for gmail.
--bash for startup script (will work in sh).
+- bash for startup script (will work in sh).

+## Script Setup

 Weather:
   - api_key from http://www.wunderground.com/weather/api/